 Everything You Need To Know About Barre Chords

 Barre chords (not bar chords!) are movable shapes that are usually used to play chords that aren’t available in the open position.
 (Ever heard of an open B chord?
 How about F#?).
 When you put 1 finger across multiple strings, you are barring the strings.
-There are no SUPER easy barre chords, however with the correct technique (not strength!) you will be playing all over the fretboard in any key, in no time!

 You can take any open chord that is played with 3 fingers (or less) and turn it into a barre chord.
 In the accompanying video, we show you how to easily turn the open E chord into a fully-movable barre chord shape, which is necessary to practice along with these audio excerpts.